HCIILAB/SCUT_FORU_DB_Release/README.md

 4 Contact

 Please consider to cite our paper
-Shuye Zhang, Mude Lin, Tianshui Chen, Lianwen Jin*, Liang Lin, “CHARACTER PROPOSAL NETWORK FOR ROBUST TEXT DETECTION” when you use our database.
+"Shuye Zhang, Mude Lin, Tianshui Chen, Lianwen Jin*, Liang Lin, CHARACTER PROPOSAL NETWORK FOR ROBUST TEXT DETECTION, ICASSP 2017" when you use our database.
 Please feel free to modify the dataset when it is needed.
 For any questions about this database please contact shuye.cheung@gmail.com or lianwen.jin@gmail.com.